 The adjacent Silence Cabin, though, survived the sinking, thanks to the extra thickness of its walls to accommodate sound-proofing.
 The transmitting apparatus survived largely intact and is now completely accessible, thanks to the organisms that have eaten away the walls of the room.
 When the room was last seen in 2005, the AC/DC switchboard and field regulators remained mounted on a fragment of wall.
 The glass on the AMPERES and VOLTS dials were still intact on three of the four gauges, the lettering still visible.
 The knife switch on the AC side of the board is still closed, but the knife switch on the DC side is open, indicating that operator Phillips deliberately shut down the station before departing.
 The regulators show the last settings of resistance used to sharpen the spark as ship's power became increasingly unstable.

 The switchboards hang on the wall above the motor-generator set.
 The top of the teak box housing the rotary spark generator is locked in the open position, indicating that operator Bride must have been listening to the spark as he adjusted the regulators.
 The condensers and transformer sit unaffected by the tragedy.
 The jigger was mounted on the wall above the condensers and with the wall behind it eaten away, is held upright only by the copper bands connected to it.
 The wood of the jigger box has been largely eaten away and it will soon fall to pieces.
 The brass earth arrester for the aerial and tuning lamp, once mounted on the wall next to the jigger, are still held upright by connecting wires.
 The HF spiral inductance coil has also fallen from the wall to lay atop the bank of condensers.
 The two choking coil boxes lie atop the transformer, having also fallen from the wall.
-The bank of emergency accumulators sit next to the transformer
+The bank of emergency accumulators sit next to the transformer There is a pile of debris that accumulated aft and to port (outboard) of the Marconi rooms in the remains of a passenger stateroom.
+It is possible that some of the Marconi radio items were captured in this debris pile, instead of being pushed aft into the Grand Staircase void".

 1. CQD and SOS were both authorized distress signals at the time of the Titanic's maiden voyage.

 The 1906 International Radiotelegraph Convention in Berlin established the 600-metre (long wave) and 300-metre (short wave) as the two wave lengths authorized for general public service.
 The normal wave for shipboard use was established at that time as the 300-metre wave.
 Call-ups were made on the normal wave, then the conversation could then be moved to another wave, provided that was it was under 600 metres or over 1600 metres.
-The 1912 International Radiotelegraph Convention in London reaffirmed these two waves and designated the 600- metre wave as the normal wave length for ships to use.
+The 1912 International Radiotelegraph Convention in London reaffirmed these two waves and designated the 600- meter wave as the normal wave length for ships to use.
 Distress calls were to be made on the normal wave (600 metres, or 500 kHz).
 The 1906 Convention was the first to establish common frequencies.

 2. The M prefix was applied to all Marconi call signs on January 1st, 1908, however the "M" prefix was usually not transmitted between Marconi stations as a shorthand between familiar operators.
 If broadcasting in the blind, or talking with another ship that was not Marconi equipped (like a German Telefunken boat), then the entire call sign was used.
 This is before 1912.